Library

 If you have any questions, please send them to openaccess@uva.nl.

 There are plenty of Open Access publishers.
 Generally, Open Access publishers offer just the same quality as traditional publishers.
-However, there are some so-called predatory journals that provide few if any editorial services or peer review in exchange for the publication fees.
+However, there are some so-called questionable or predatory journals that provide few if any editorial services or peer review in exchange for the publication fees.
 So how can you determine whether a publisher or journal is reliable and of good quality?

 Tip: Use the guidelines on the website Think, Check, Submit for assessing journals or publishers.